Behavioral game theory: Examining social utility and preferences through games

-Simple games are regularly utilised in behavioral game theory experiments in order to examine player's social utility.
+Simple games are regularly utilized in behavioral game theory experiments in order to examine player's social utility.
 The simplicity of these games means that players do not face intellectual challenges, and player's choices are not impacted or altered by the game itself.
 This makes the games extremely useful in understanding social preferences.
-Games often include monetary rewards to easily calculate how player's will act if they choices are driven by monetary incentives and payoffs.
+Games often include monetary rewards to easily calculate how players will act if their choices are driven by monetary incentives and payoffs.
 Player's actions are often shaped by the social utility function, whereby their choices are shaped by the benefits that both they and their opponent would receive.
 Traditional game theory would expect rational players to attempt to maximise their monetary rewards.
-If these calculations were wrong, however, and if players choose not to maximise their utility, then player's would be exhibiting a social preference for a particular action.
-Behavioural game theory explains how player's often deviate from traditional norms, and quite regularly consider factors such as social welfare when making their strategic decisions.
+If these calculations were wrong, however, and if players choose not to maximise their utility, then players would be exhibiting a social preference for a particular action.
+Behavioral game theory explains how players often deviate from traditional norms, and quite regularly consider factors such as social welfare when making their strategic decisions.
 For example, players are known to sacrifice high monetary rewards in order to maintain fairness within the game.

 Different games demonstrate different social preferences.
 For example, the ultimatum game is known to demonstrate negative reciprocity.
 The premise of the ultimatum game is that Player 1 is given a certain amount of money, and is then forced to offer a certain amount to Player 2.
 Player 2 can then choose to either accept or reject Player 1's offer.
 If Player 2 accepts the offer, then both players are able to enjoy the amount offered.
 If Player 2 rejects the offer, then neither player is able to receive the money.
 Results from ultimatum game experiments demonstrate that players value being treated fairly and do not react well when one player is attempting to receive better payoffs than the other.
 Studies show that people are more likely sacrifice all monetary rewards if they are offered less than 20 percent of the original amount.
-This represents negative reciprocity preferences, as players would rather sacrifice their payoff in order to punish their opponent for their unkind behaviour.
+This represents negative reciprocity preferences, as players would rather sacrifice their payoff in order to punish their opponent for their unkind behavior.
 However, being scared of having their offers rejected, people often give Player 2 around 40-50 percent of the original amount.